 As discussed, setting aside time to focus solely on reading and replying to emails can be very helpful productivity and time management tool.
 With precious time set aside, you don’t want to be wasting it working your way through a cluttered inbox.
 Therefore, managing your emails in a clean, structured, and automated way will help you make the most of your dedicated time, and work through priority emails first.
 If only there was a smart application that did that for you… this is where InMoat comes in!

 InMoat’s AI-powered email smart filters analyze your inbox to identify known contacts within your network, such as colleagues, clients, vendors, and associates and marks them as trusted sources.
 It then filters out unsolicited and unwanted emails, including sales pitches and random webinar invitations.
 What’s left is a neatly organized inbox with only important and relevant emails that require your attention.Doing one thing at a time means managing your time wisely.
 So, regain control of your inbox, check your emails, and get back to doing what you do best.
-Sign up for a demo or free trial now!
+Sign up for a free trial now!